These quick and easy nachos are a guaranteed crowd-pleaser. They’re loaded with everything you could possibly want from a nachos recipe.

 - Refried beans.
 Some people prefer to substitute canned black or chili beans.
 Either option is fine.

 - Tortilla chips.
 Freshly baked tortilla chips make this recipe extra awesome.
 If you don’t have the time, just pick up a bag of your favorites.

 - Jalapeno.
 Jalapenos add that extra kick of heat and spice.
 Leave them out or reduce the amount if you’re sensitive to spice.

 How to Make Nachos

-3. Top with refried beans, shredded cheddar cheese, sauteed beef, and sliced jalapeno peppers.
-Heat the refried beans first to make them easy to spread.
+3. Assemble the nachos.
+Top the baked tortillas with refried beans, shredded cheddar cheese, sauteed beef, and sliced jalapenos.

 How to Avoid Soggy Nachos